 It's much better to try a hat on, but there are a number of websites that explain or show how to measure your head for buying a hat if you can't try it on first.
 I find this one helpful.

 I prefer decorating wool felt hats because the fabrics adhere well to the fibre however I have worked on two cotton hats on commission (appliqueing the rim only because the crowns were too soft).
 I am testing the adherence of fabrics to other types of hat.

-I rescue all my hats from charity shops, so I never know what shapes and sizes I am going to bring home.
+I rescue all my hats from charity shops, so I never know what shapes in what sizes I am going to bring home.
 This is a wonderful way to upcycle hats that might otherwise end up in landfill but it does mean that I cannot provide a specific hat design, colour and size to order.